CONTROL AND PREVENTION

 gdarrigran@malacología.com.ar

-Main Page/ Golden Mussel?/ History and Distribution/ Natural Environment/ Human Environment/ Economical Impact/ Preventing Spreading/ Control and prevention/ Counseling done/ Macrofouling Services Consultant/ Distinctions and Prizes/ Meetings/ Researchers/ Bibliography / Conclusions of Workshops
+Main Page/ Golden Mussel?/ History and Distribution/ Ecosystem engineers/ Natural Environment/ Human Environment/ Economical Impact/ Preventing Spreading/ Control and prevention/ Counseling done/ Macrofouling Services Consultant / Distinctions and Prizes/ Meetings/ Researchers/ Bibliography / Conclusions of Workshops